Cooperly/v2flags/README.md

 - [x] [NeoForge](https://github.com/neoforged/NeoForge)
 - [x] Most JVM server software, even non-minecraft (No guarantee, not recommended.)

-***Performance Focused / Server / More than 12GB, ZGC:***
+***Performance Focused / Server / More than 12GB allocated, ZGC:***

-Use these flags only on a server that needs performance that has more than 12GB available.
+Use these flags only on a server that needs performance that has more than 12GB allocated

 (Not suggested for clients unless you have an extremely high class machine)